-I am currently working on many writing projects.
 With theater director Davide Giovanzana we had our first test lecture performance of “We know who you are fucker!” in the Swedish Theater Academy of Helsinki in February – and it worked!
 The performance touches upon images which raise imagionation about violence.
 We will hit Riga Performance Festival in mid June.
 (Exact date for the performance soon announced.)

 I am soon publishing with Zoltan Somhegyi a small book on ruins and architectural decay, called Learning from Decay, via Peter Lang.
 On the same topic I am also cooking together an article about Venice as a Ruin for Ruins, Monuments and Memorials, which will be edited by Jeanette Bicknell, Jennifer Judkins and Karolyn Korsmeyer for Routledge.
 For the first ever issue of the Aesthetica Universalis (early 2018) I have a text coming out on post-colonial kitsch philosophy (“Contemporary Kitsch”).
 And with Kevin Tavin and Mira Kallio-Tavin we are editing for Palgrave MacMillan a book on disgusting (or excessive) art and art education (Art, Excess, and Education: Historical and Discursive Contexts, estimate 2019 Spring).

 Had an opportunity to interview the great Jack Halberstam, and we published the interview in Popular Inquiry.
 “Low Theory and Crazy White Men: An Interview with Jack Halberstam.”
 Popular Inquiry, Vol 2, Spring 2018, 2-9.